Reewr/vim-monokai-phoenix/README.md

 # vim-monokai-phoenix

 A different monokai phoenix theme for Vim, based on Monokai-phoenix found in the Javascript-Next Sublime package.

-It is specifically made to be optimized together with vim-javascript-syntax.
+For the optimal JavaScript syntax experience, it is recommended to use [pangloss/vim-javascript](https://github.com/pangloss/vim-javascript) for your JS syntax needs.

 ## Installation